kyverno/kyverno/README.md

 You can also install Kyverno using a [Helm chart](https://github.com/nirmata/kyverno/blob/master/documentation/installation.md#install-kyverno-using-helm).

 Add the policy below.
-It requires that all pods have a `app.kubernetes.io/name` label:
+It contains a single validation rule that requires that all pods have a `app.kubernetes.io/name` label.
+Kyverno supports different rule types to validate, mutate, and generate configurations.
+The `validationFailureAction` is set to `enforce` to block requests that are non-compliant (the value `audit` will report violations but not block requests.)

 ```yaml
 apiVersion: kyverno.io/v1